algorithmica-org/algorithmica/content/english/hpc/simd/masking.md

 }
 ```

-This loop performs slightly faster because on this particular CPU, the vector `and` take one cycle less than `blend`.
+This loop performs slightly faster because on this particular CPU, the vector `and` takes one cycle less than `blend`.

 Several other instructions support masks as inputs, most notably: